This PS4 controller steals liberally from Xbox -- but I still want one

 Scuf just announced its Vantage controller for PS4, and it gives off heavy Microsoft Xbox Elite vibes (just look at those back paddle buttons).
 This behemoth packs in way more buttons than your standard controllers, with four back paddles, two extra programmable side buttons, and a touchpad you can tap to instantly mute your game.
 With all these extra buttons you get plenty of possibilities for remapping and customizing the gamepad -- so you can't blame your controller for your gaming losses.

-Pre-orders are open now with the controller shipping to the US and Canada in August 2018.
+Preorders are open now with the controller shipping to the US and Canada in August.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.